 Born and raised in Dallas, Texas, Scott now resides in Raleigh, NC with his beautiful wife Elizabeth, their new daughter Eve and their guard dog Ivey.

 You may contact Scott here.

-The views expressed herein are those of Scott Lincicome alone and do not necessarily reflect the views of White & Case, LLP.
+The views expressed herein are solely my own and do not reflect those of my employer.
 Nothing provided on this blog should be construed as legal advice.